Nope this isn't a theme! I've been exploring jekyll lately and a few things annoy me:

 baseurl: "/repository-name"

-tab for your repo, point Github pages source
+In the settings tab for your repo, point Github pages source to your master branch.

 Alternatively create/use another branch.